-People who get some relief from combination pills but who continue to experience painful or heavy periods may wish to switch to a pill that reduces the frequency of their period.
+People who get some relief from combination pills but continue to experience painful or heavy periods may wish to switch to a pill that reduces the frequency of their period.

 The following pills can make people have less frequent periods:

 Non-pill combination options that blend progestin with estrogen tend to be the most effective.
 Progestin-only options may pose fewer risks and side effects.

-- Birth control implant: This is a small rod that a doctor inserts under the skin.
-It releases progestin only and can prevent pregnancy for three years or longer.
-At typical usage, it is more than 99 percent effective with typical use.
+- Birth control implants: These are small rods that a doctor inserts under the skin.
+A rod will release only progestin and can prevent pregnancy for 3 years or longer.
+With typical use, implants are more than 99% effective.

 When choosing birth control, people may consider:

 - Combination or singular hormone: Different hormones can have different effects on PCOS symptoms.
-People should discuss the best form of birth control with a healthcare professional.
-It is also important that people discuss their symptoms and ask for a different form of birth control if they do not tolerate the ones a doctor suggests.
+People can discuss their options with a healthcare professional and ask for a different form of birth control if they do not tolerate one that a doctor suggests.

-Can birth control help PCOS weight loss?
+Can birth control help with PCOS weight loss?